The authorities don’t like it when you reveal their secrets

 Australia’s plans to monitor its citizens are downright scary.
 The separation of powers exists for a reason — it makes sure the powers won’t be abused.
 The proposed legislation would overturn these checks and balances, letting an agency in the executive branch bypass the oversight of the courts.

 Journalists have a duty to reveal information they have obtained from confidential sources when it serves the public interest.
 That’s exactly what Smethurst did.
-And yet, her home was raided in connection “to an investigation into the alleged unauthorised disclosure of national security information,” as the police stated.
+And yet, her home was raided in connection “to an investigation into the alleged unauthorized disclosure of national security information,” as the police stated.

 If anonymous sources know that the government’s standard procedure is to raid the houses of journalists, they will be less likely to contact them.
 Journalists will be dissuaded from doing their jobs as well.
 Anonymity allows whistleblowers to do what’s right.
 Without it, we’re headed towards total state surveillance.